bmehdi777/dbv/README.md

-# Database visualizer - dbv
+# dbv - Database visualizer

-Database visualizer is a tool to visualize database schema, execute query etc.
+`dbv` is a tool to visualize database schema, execute query etc.

 ## Technical thought - only for me